MoonTory/XamKey/README.md

 # XamKey

-Custom Xamarin Forms numeric keypad with custom input support!
+Custom Xamarin Forms numeric keypad with custom view support!

 ## Usage

-The _"Keypad"_ component exposes a _"CustotmInput"_ property where you can render a custom view for the Label.
+The _"Keypad"_ component exposes a _"CustomView"_ property where you can render a custom view for the Label.

 ```xml
 <ContentPage xmlns="http://xamarin.com/schemas/2014/forms"